 Join us for our second interfaith dialogue on mental health!
 Minnesota’s nationally recognized Crisis Intervention Training team will present a role play and discussion of issues relevant to faith communities.
 On display at the luncheon: a selection of art from To Really See, a traveling exhibit challenging stigma around mental illness and the medication-taking experience.
 Curated by Jes Reyes, Coordinator of Avivo’s ArtWorks program, and co-organized by Dr. Paul Ranelli, Professor of Social Pharmacy at the U of M.

 Open to clergy of all faiths, congregational staff and lay leaders interested in mental health issues.

 Check-in & box lunch (kosher and halal) distribution from 10:45 to 11:30.

 $8 donation requested per person.
 No one will be turned away due to lack of funds.

-Register below by April 23.
+Register by April 27.
 Space is limited.